-Line 5.
-Effective for tax year 2003, add back or subtract an amount equal to bonus depreciation allowed under I.R.C.
-Section 168(k).

-Also, add back on this line, an amount equal to the IRC Section 179 deduction taken that exceeds the amount recognized for state purposes for the loss year under provisions of The Jobs Creation and Workers Assistance Act of 2002.

 Line 6.
+Add back or subtract an amount equal to net bonus depreciation allowed under IRC Section 168(k) as reported for the taxable year.
+Also, add back on this line, an amount equal to the IRC Section 179 deduction taken for qualified property that exceeds the \$25,000 cap amount recognized for state purposes.

+Line 7.
 Deduct net interest that is exempt from state taxation that is included in federal taxable income.

-Line 7.
+Line 8.
 Deduct foreign gross up allowable under IRC Section 78 to the extent not eliminated on line 2.

-Line 8.
+Line 9.
 Deduct all income or loss classified as non-business plus previously apportioned or allocable partnership income that is included as part of federal adjusted gross income.
-The portion attributed to Indiana will be added back on line 12 to arrive at Indiana modified adjusted gross income or net operating loss.
+The portion attributed to Indiana will be added back on line 13 to arrive at Indiana modified adjusted gross income or net operating loss.